peakphp/docs/docs/v4/routing/index.md

 ### Adding routes to your application

-Creating HTTP Routes is very easy. and can be done with methods:
+Creating HTTP Routes is very easy and can be done with preset route methods.
+Using one of the methods below will automatically add the route to your application stack:

  - ```get()```
  - ```post()```